Missy Franklin: 2015 FINA World Cup

 On August 15 and 16, Franklin swam in the second stop of the 2015 FINA World Cup.
 She competed in four events: 100- and 200-meter backstroke; 100- and 200-meter freestyle.
 In the first day of the races she qualified for the final in the 200-meter backstroke and 200-meter freestyle events where she won bronze and silver, respectively.
 During the next day of the event, Franklin won silver in 100-meter freestyle and bronze in 100-meter backstroke.

 2016 Rio Summer Olympics

 Trials

 In 2016, Franklin placed second in the 200 m freestyle, 200 m backstroke, and also qualified for the 4 × 200 m freestyle team at the US Olympic Swimming Trials.

 Olympics

 At the 2016 Summer Olympics Franklin tied for 13th place in the 200m freestyle semifinals, with a time of 1:57.56, and did not make the cut for the finals.

 She placed 7th in the 200 meter backstroke for her heat in the semifinals and did not make the finals.

 Also at the 2016 Summer Olympics, Franklin won a gold medal in the 4 × 200 m freestyle relay for swimming in the heats.

 Retirement

 Franklin announced her retirement from the sport of swimming on December 19, 2018.
-She is an ambassador to the USA Swimming Foundation and is working on the Saving Lives Is Always in Season national campaign.
+She is an ambassador for the USA Swimming Foundation and is a principal spokesperson for the Saving Lives Is Always in Season national campaign.